akshaykmr/hogwatch/README.md

 > for eg. nethogs does not show transfer speed and amount in the same trace output. for this I had to spawn 2 nethogs process with different cli args and match the the output logs using a dict later, using pid as key.

 > I also spawn a new nethogs process for each new websocket connection, and therefore logs will start afresh for a new session.
 > Instead I should have spawned one and collected the logs somewhere.
-[Netdata](https://my-netdata.io) is an awesome software I found that solves logs and realtime charts very gracefully, its architecture is somethings I wish to study later.
+[Netdata](https://my-netdata.io) is an awesome software I found that solves logs and realtime charts very gracefully, its architecture is something I wish to study later.

 > This program is also not suitable for long use, As the process list will grow very large and slow down the UI.
 > personally I run it only to view quick graphs when I want.